-Archives of Orthopaedic and Trauma Surgery"is a rich source of instruction and information for physicians in clinical practice and research in the extensive field of orthopaedics and traumatology.
+Archives of Orthopaedic and Trauma Surgery are a rich source of instruction and information for physicians in clinical practice and research in the extensive field of orthopaedics and traumatology.
 The journal publishes papers that deal with diseases and injuries of the musculoskeletal system from all fields and aspects of medicine.
 The journal is particularly interested in papers that satisfy the information needs of orthopaedic clinicians and practitioners.
 The journal places special emphasis on clinical relevance.

-95% of authors who answered a survey reported that they would definitely publish or probably publish in the journal again Despite advancements in total hip arthroplasty(THA) and the increased utilization of tranexamic acid, acute blood loss anemia necessitating allogeneic blood transfusion persists as a post-operative complication.
-The prevalence of allogeneic blood transfusion in primary THA has been reported to be as high as 9%.
+95% of authors who answered a survey reported that they would definitely publish or probably publish in the journal again despite advancements in total hip arthroplasty and the increased utilization of tranexamic acid; acute blood loss anemia necessitating allogeneic blood transfusion persists as a post-operative complication.
+The prevalence of allogeneic blood transfusion in primary THA has been reported to be as high.
 Therefore, this study aimed to develop and validate novel machine learning models for the prediction of transfusion rates following primary total hip arthroplasty.
-A total of 7265 consecutive patients who underwent primary total hip arthroplasty were evaluated using a single tertiary referral institution database.
+Total consecutive patients who underwent primary total hip arthroplasty were evaluated using a single tertiary referral institution database.
 Patient charts were manually reviewed to identify patient demographics and surgical variables that may be associated with transfusion rates.
 Four state-of-the-art machine learning algorithms were developed to predict transfusion rates following primary THA, and these models were assessed by discrimination, calibration, and decision curve analysis.
-A total of 2110 publications were searched from Web of Science.
-The total sum of times cited is 40448 with the average citation per publication of 19.17 times.
-USA published most papers(652, 30.9%).
-The most productive organizations is University of Toronto (96 publications).
-Spine(308 publications)published the most publications in this field.
-In co-citations of references analysis, four clusters of references are constructed by VOSviewer.
-In co-occurrence of keywords analysis, three clusters of keywords are constructed by VOSviewer.The latest keyword"degenerative myelopathy"appeared in 2017 in 42 papers.
-Other relatively new outcomes", "association", "sagittal include"surgical kevwords alignment", "prognostic-factors" that appeared in 2016 in 33, 31, 34 and 37 papers respectively.
-Three common surgical approaches exist for cervical radiculopathy or/and cervical myelopathy anterior, posterior and anteroposterior approaches.
-Each approach has its advantages and disadvantages, and should be considered case by case depending on the surgeon's experience.
-Surgical outcomes between artificial disc replacement and fusion remain controversial.
+A total of publications were searched from Web of Science.
+The total sum of times cited with the average citation per publication.
+USA published most papers.